-- The following guidelines are for guests ...
-No guests permitted at "routine dances"-only permitted at homecoming, winter dance, and Prom. - 1.
-Guest of UCHS students must produce a photo ID at the door for admission and must have been signed up with the Assistant Principal at least one week prior to dance.
-Guest must pass the criminal background check. - 2.
+The following guidelines are for guests ...
+No guests permitted at "routine dances"-only permitted at homecoming and Prom.

+- 1. Guests of UCHS students must produce a photo ID at the door for admission and must have been signed up with the Assistant Principal at least one week prior to dance.
+Guests must pass the criminal background check. - 2.
 NO tickets shall be sold at the door. - 3.
-Only students presently enrolled in high school, grades 9 through 12, may attend. - a.
-Guests must be from grade 10 up to 20 years old (No one older than 20 may attend).
-No school employee may attend as a guest even if they fall in the 18-20 year range. - 4.
-Students may only sign up one guest. - 5.
-Students must enter with the guest they signed up. - 6.
-No middle school students are allowed to attend any UCHS dances, including prom.
+Only students presently enrolled in high school, grades 9 through 12, may attend. - 4.
+Guests must be from grade 10 up to 20 years old.
+No one older than 20 may attend.
+No school employee may attend as a guest even if they fall in the 18-20 year range. - 5.
+Students may only sign up one guest. - 6.
+Students must enter with the guest they signed up. - 7.
+No middle school students are allowed to attend any UCHS dances, including Prom.